MohammedKamle/browserstack-examples-selenium-inside-appium-session/README.md

 ### Set Up
 - Clone the repo
-- Add your BrowserStack specific username and accesskey in BrowserstackSample.java file
+- Add your BrowserStack specific username and accesskey in SampleTest.java file
 - Add your app hash-id in "app" capability
 - Do  "mvn install"
-- Run the test file BrowserStackSample
+- Run the test file SampleTest.java